StatStud/techblog/content/posts/the-linux-command-line.md

 You may find some useful ones that are new to you, but for the most part, this is a pretty basic run through.

+From a beginner's perspective, part 1 is the bare-bones essentials on how to navigate the shell.

 ### Chapter 1: What is the shell?
 ### Chapter 2: Navigation
 ### Chapter 3: Exploring the system